numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

     class UserDtype(dtype): ...

 one can do ``np.ndarray[UserDtype]``, keeping annotations concise in that case without introducing boilerplate in NumPy itself.
-For a user user-defined scalar type::
+For a user-defined scalar type::

     class UserScalar(generic): ...